 Max was the most famous plastic surgeon in town.
 It was this reputation that had brought Cindy under his knives.

-The surgery went on smoothly and Max was able to give Cindy just the kind of nose shape she wanted.
+The surgery went smoothly and Max was able to give Cindy just the kind of nose shape she wanted.

 “I look just the same as before- you didn’t do a thing.”

-Max did everything he could to prove to her that the surgery was successful, he showed her ‘before’ and ‘after’ photos but to no avail.
+Max did everything he could to prove to her that the surgery was successful.
+He showed her before and after photos, but to no avail.
 Cindy still thought her nose looked big.

-Negative self-image is often mental, not physical
+Negative/distorted self-image is often mental, not physical

 Our beliefs and emotional states can distort the way we see reality.
-Ever mistook a piece of rope lying on the ground for a snake?
-Most probably that happened because you fear snakes.
+Ever mistook a piece of rope for a snake?
+Most probably, that happened because you fear snakes.

 This happened for a few days and ended when my mind was ‘fully convinced’ that there wasn’t any dog there.

-A person who fears growing old will see himself older than he actually is in the mirror.
-There are countless examples of women who see themselves fatter than they actually are.
+A person who fears growing old may see himself older in the mirror than he actually is.
+There are countless examples of women who see themselves as fatter than they actually are.

 Have you noticed that you look a bit different each time you look in the mirror throughout the day?

-Many people come home from work, school or college and look at the mirror, thinking, “Is that how I looked throughout the day?”
+Many people come home from work, school, or college and look at the mirror, thinking, “Gosh!
+Is that how I looked all day?”